A roadmap to guide users, step-by-step, through the process of designing a JWST high-contrast imaging (HCI) observing program.

-In the case of known companions, consider whether your observations require any restrictions on the orientation of the instrument field of view (FOV)/ detector being referenced.
+In the case of known or expected companions, consider whether your observations require any restrictions on the orientation of the instrument field of view (FOV)/ detector being referenced.

 Determine the aperture position angle(s)/ date(s) at which your companion(s) are nominally visible.

 If implementing the ADI technique in your PSF calibration strategy (during the Select a PSF calibration strategy stage):

 Check how the instantaneous roll flexibility changes over the the particular visibility period.

 Assess how potential rolls of the telescope will change the positions of the companion(s) relative to any instrumental obstructions.